anywhichway/reasondb/README.md

 2) Optional elements are further surrounded by square brackets, e.g. `[< >]`.

-3) Elipses, `...`, indicates the immediately previous form can be repeated.
+3) Ellipsis, `...`, indicates the immediately previous form can be repeated.

 ## Creating A Database